Kentucky tornado death toll reaches 74, but only 8 at candle factory | Science-Environment

 "It ain't the Mayfield I grew up in."
 'KIND OF IN DISBELIEF'

 "Some of them are really shocked and just kind of in disbelief, almost denial.
 For some, the emotion is unbearable," Ralph said.
-President Joe Biden will attempt to raise spirits with a planned visit on Wednesday to hard-hit areas including Mayfield, the White House said, after the president declared a major federal disaster in Kentucky on Sunday, paving the way for additional federal aid.
+President Joe Biden will attempt to raise spirits with a planned visit on Wednesday to hard-hit areas including Mayfield, the White House said, after the president declared a major federal disaster in Kentucky on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)